 The Problem With Zillow Home Value Estimates

 Sites like Zillow have great potential to empower buyers and sellers.
-Where once the world of comparable sales and real estate values was understood only by real estate agents, now everyday buyers and sellers have the ability to learn tons of useful information about area properties including their own.
+Where once the world of comparable sales and real estate values was understood only by real estate agents, now everyday buyers and sellers can learn tons of useful information about area properties including their own.

 They no longer have to go to a real estate agent for every little bit of knowledge.
 The problem is, the estimates – or “Zestimates” as Zillow calls them – are not always accurate.
 In fact, they can be wildly off, leaving the buyer or seller worse off than before they looked at them.

-So when someone asks a Realtor “are Zillows home value estimates accurate” you will probably see a look like the one in the picture above.
+So when someone asks a Realtor “are Zillow home value estimates accurate” you will probably see a look like the one in the picture above.

 How Zillow Estimates Value